dwkim78/upsilon/README.md

 ### v.1.3.0 (planned)
-- Updated the classification model accordingly to the scikit-learn updates (version 0.17).
+- Updated the classification model accordingly to the scikit-learn updates (version 0.17) in order to remove deprecated warnings.

 ### v.1.2.1 (2015/10/03)
 - The logger class prints milliseconds as well.